idvorkin/idvorkin.github.io/_d/90days.md

 What is bothering you?

-- Who who have you failed to connect?
+- Who have you failed to connect?
 - Which meeting is the most troublesome?
 - Of all you seen, what bothered you the most?